A Spatial-channel-temporal-fused Attention for Spiking Neural Networks: Experiments

 \subsection{Datasets and Implementations}

 In this study, we test our models on three benchmark event stream datasets, including two gesture recognition datasets (DVS Gesture~\cite{amir2017low} and SL-Animals-DVS~\cite{vasudevan2022sl}) and one converted DVS dataset (MNIST-DVS~\cite{serrano2015poker}).
-All these datasets are recorded by event cameras, and have a spatial resolution of 128$\times$128 pixels, with two channels representing positive and negative changes in scene illumination.
-For each event stream data, we split it into different slices with a fixed length of $\Delta t$, and chose the first $T$ slices as training and test data.
+All these datasets were recorded by event cameras, and have a spatial resolution of 128$\times$128 pixels, with the two channels representing positive and negative changes in the illumination of the scene.
+For each event stream data, we split it into different slices with fixed length $\Delta t$, and choose the first $T$ slices as training and test data.
 Then, we accumulate spike trains for each slice and feed them into the SNNs.
 The detailed descriptions of these event stream datasets are given as follows.

-\textbf{DVS Gesture:}~The DVS Gesture contains 11 different gestures recorded from 29 different individuals.
-These data are captured by an Inilabs DVS camera under three different lighting conditions.
-In the DVS gesture dataset, the default numbers of training and test samples are 1176 and 288, respectively.
+\textbf{DVS Gesture:}~The DVS Gesture dataset contains 11 different gestures recorded from 29 different individuals.
+These data were captured by an Inilabs DVS camera under three different lighting conditions.
+In the DVS Gesture dataset, the default numbers of training and test samples are 1176 and 288, respectively.

 \textbf{SL-Animals-DVS:}~The SL-Animals-DVS is a more challenging dataset for gesture recognition.
-Briefly, this dataset is a collection of 1121 samples captured by 58 different subjects performing 19 types of sign language gestures under four collection environments (4 sets).
-In our experiments, we randomly choose 840 and 281 event streams as training and test samples.
+Briefly, this dataset includes 1121 samples captured from 58 different subjects performing 19 types of sign language gestures in four collection environments (4 sets).
+In our experiments, we randomly choose 840 and 281 event streams as training and test samples, respectively.

-\textbf{MNIST-DVS:}~The MNIST-DVS is composed of 30000 DVS handwritten digital data recorded from the MNIST.
-There are three recording scales~(4, 8 and 16) in the MNIST-DVS, and the total number of data sets for each scale is 10000.
-We choose the scale of 4 and set the ratio of the training and test sets as 9:1 in experiments.
+\textbf{MNIST-DVS:}~The MNIST-DVS dataset is composed of 30000 DVS handwritten digital data converted from the static MNIST dataset.
+There are three recording scales~(4, 8 and 16) in the MNIST-DVS dataset, and the total number of event streams for each scale is 10000.
+Note that we choose the scale of 4 and set the ratio of the training and test sets as 9:1 in our experiments.